ahebnl/Sirepo-Development-Updates/README.md

 * add 'Height Profile' to grating field.

 ### 1, For crystal, there are following updating:
-* the orientation parameters will be updated synchronously with ‘grazing angle’
+* the orientation parameters in "Geometry" will be updated synchronously with ‘photon energy’, 'Diffraction plane angle' and 'Asymmetry angle'.
-* the orientation parameters in propagator will be updated synchronously.
+* the orientation parameters in "Propagation" will be updated synchronously.
 * add 'Height Profile' to grating field.
+* Both "Crystal reflecting planes d-spacing[A]" in "Geometry" and "Polarizability" are disabled when "Material of the crystal" in "Material" is not "unknown".
+* "Orientation of Reflection Plane" in "Height Profile" is synchronized with "Diffraction plane(roll) angle [rad]" in "Geometry".